mtkluc/Project1/README.md

 # The "SMART" Project
 – Strategic Minimization of Airfare and Risk of Travel delays

+## Team Contributions
+This project is developed by:

+Rajani, Mike and Mandeep

 ## Overview

 This project analyzes flight data using the Amadeus and Meteonomic APIs to determine the percentage of flights that leave on time, seasonal variations in flight performance, and the impact of external factors such as weather and school holidays.
 The project also identifies popular travel destinations for locals and the cheapest flights available for top destinations.